Understanding Your Housing Application and Contract

 How to log into the housing application portal

 Students can apply for housing via the MyUHDS web portal.
 In order to log in, you must first set up your Oregon State University ONID e-mail and use your ONID username and password to access MyUHDS.
-For incoming Fall 2019 first-year students, the application for housing will be available at 9 a.m.
-Pacific Time on Feb.
-1, 2019.
+For incoming Winter 2020 students, the application for housing will be available on Nov.
+5, 2019.

 Your application is also your contract